asmarcz/dafny/docs/DafnyRef/Topics.md

 Both of these proofs follow the intuitive proofs given in [the example of the least solution](#sec-example-least-solution) and [the example of the greatest solution](#sec-example-greatest-solution).
-Note that in these simple examples, the user is never bothered with either prefix predicates nor prefix lemmas---the proofs just look like "what you'd expect".
+Note that in these simple examples, the user is never bothered with neither prefix predicates nor prefix lemmas---the proofs just look like "what you'd expect".

 Since Dafny automatically inserts calls to the induction hypothesis at the beginning of